benfertig/timestamper/WINDOWS_RUN_AND_BUILD_FROM_SOURCE.md

 ## Run from source on Windows
 Download the *timestamper* repository to your computer if you have not done so already.<br />

-Open a new *Command Prompt* window and navigate to the source code directory by entering the command below, replacing {path_to_repository} with the directory that you have saved the *timestamper* repository to on your computer.
+Open a new *Command Prompt* window and navigate to the source code directory by entering the command below, replacing {path_to_repository} with the directory that you have saved the *timestamper* repository to on your computer:
 ```
 cd {path_to_repository}\src
 ```